matthewcrews/blog/content/blog/2020-12-14-mathematical-planning-with-machine-learning-models-part-1.md

 type DemandRate = DemandRate of float
 ```

 The `Food` type differentiates between which food item we are referring to.
-The `DemandRate` is the values for our distributions.
-We will also use Units of Measure to track the units.
-This will protect us from making silly conversion errors in our calculations.
+The `DemandRate` is the average demand we have observed and is the input for our distributions, $\lambda$.
+We will use Units of Measure to track the units in our calculations.
+This will protect us from making silly conversion errors.

 ```fsharp
 [<Measure>] type USD